cchoi27/me405_project/README.md

 - Applies a moving average filter to smooth error and improve stability in line detection.
 This is applied to the derivative
 ## Object detection with bump sensor
 - Equipped with a bumper sensor that triggers when a collision occurs (in this case, a box in the middle of the track)
-- The robot backs up and makes a semi circle around the box
+- The robot backs up and makes a semi-circle around the box

 #  **Feedback**
 ## IMU Integration for Navigation